 Stick with it

 Don't give up if treatment doesn't work quickly.
 You can continue to make strides in psychotherapy over several weeks or months.
+Learning new skills to help manage your anxiety takes time.
 And finding the right medication for your situation can take some trial and error.

 For some people, the symptoms of social anxiety disorder may fade over time, and medication can be discontinued.
 Others may need to take medication for years to prevent a relapse.

-To make the most of treatment, keep your medical or therapy appointments, challenge yourself by setting goals to approach social situations that cause you anxiety, take medications as directed, and talk to your doctor about any changes in your condition.
+To make the most of treatment, keep your medical or therapy appointments, challenge yourself by setting goals to approach social situations that cause you anxiety, take medications as directed, and talk to your health care provider about any changes in your condition.

 Lifestyle and home remedies